MikhailMS/preflight-check/README.md

 - [ ] Think about project structure, as at the moment it is not well build
 - [ ] Erase duplicated code as much as possible

-## To run the script, execute command
+## To run the script, make sure to run it with sudo prefix, or user is privileged with sudo
   1. `git clone https://github.com/MikhailMS/preflight-check preflight-check && cd preflight-check && . preflight-check.sh`

   If git command is not found, try

   1. `curl -LO https://github.com/MikhailMS/preflight-check/archive/master.zip`
   2. `unzip master.zip && cd preflight-check-master && . preflight-check.sh`